starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Ignore or Disable DXVK NVAPI in Lutris.
   - Right click the game -> Configure -> Runner options -> Enable DXVK-NVAPI/DLSS (set to off)

+#### Severe frame drops near stations when IOMMU is enabled
+- You  may need to disable IOMMU.
+See [Allocating DMA Buffers on 64-bit Platforms](https://download.nvidia.com/XFree86/Linux-x86_64/525.85.05/README/dma_issues.html) for more information.

 ***